|20 – 24 inches

 If possible, take your Golden swimming at every opportunity.
 These dogs adore the water, and swimming is a fantastic low-impact exercise.

-Given how obedient Goldens are, they’re naturals for obedience competitions and agility drills, both of which are great ways to tax their minds as much as their bodies.
+Given how obedient Goldens are, they’re naturals at obedience competitions and agility drills, both of which are great ways to tax their minds as much as their bodies.
 Again, just don’t push them too hard, especially as puppies.

 Training a Golden is important, even though they’re typically well-behaved by nature.
 You should start when they’re puppies, and proper socialization is every bit as important as obedience work.